christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 [^1]

-All ancient Mediterranean religions derive from the Sythian serpent-dragon worshiping religion.
+All ancient Mediterranean religions derive from the repackaging of Sythian serpent-dragon worshiping religions.
 See: Papaios (Scythian) = Scorpion I, Pharaoh of Egypt, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Gnostics, Jörmungandr (Norse), Ouroboros serpent in Freemasony, etc.

 Timeline: